oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-adb/migrate-to-adb.md

     - Check the "Confirm that you have done source analysis" checkbox
     - Choose Schedule: Start Immediately (default)

         Examine the JSON file.
-Notice you can copy the generated JSON file to use it with EM CLI migrate_db verb, or with other DevOps tools.
-For this lab however, we'll complete the migration using the Enterprise Manager console
+Notice you can copy the generated JSON file to use with DevOps tools and REST APIs.
+For this lab however, we'll complete the migration using the Enterprise Manager graphical console
     ![Submit Activity](images/submit-activity.png " ")
     - Click Submit
     - You should receive the message: "Migration activity submitted successfully."